A2D + SMT50 and now?

 • If the soil is moist and the signal lights up, ->Ok, check again later

-• if the soil is dry and the signal is NOT lit -> Check again after the next watering interval
+• if the soil is dry and the signal is NOT lit -> check again after the next watering interval

-Questions? tips?
+Questions?
+Tips?

-Leave a Comment
+Leave a Reply

-Your e-mail address will not be published.
-Required fields are marked with * marked
+Your email address will not be published.
+Required fields are marked *

-This website uses Akismet to reduce spam.
-Learn more about how your comment data is processed.
+This site uses Akismet to reduce spam.
+Learn how your comment data is processed.